Hyperfine-interaction limits polarization entanglement of photons from semiconductor quantum dots

 By measuring the quantities in the above equation for each QD, we add a mixing channel to $\braket{\rho}_t$ so that

 with $\mathbb{I}^{(4)}$ the $4\times 4$ identity matrix.
 In the supplementary we provide further details about the calculation of $\tilde{\rho}$ and how to derive the fidelity

-We note that expressions similar to Eq.~\eqref{eq:fid} were previously derived, in which phenomenological spin-scattering and dephasing times were included \cite{Hudson2007}.
-However, the physical origin of such effects has not been sufficiently clarified and no clear connection to measured quantities have been drawn so far, while the stochastic energy shift $\sigma$ in our model is a direct consequence of the random OS routinely measured in experiments on electron spins confined in QDs~\cite{Merkulov2002,Press2010,Urbaszek2013,Ethier-Majcher2017,Gangloff2019}.
+Previously derived equations take spin-noise into account only via a phenomenological spin-scattering \cite{Hudson2007}, which acts as a mixing channel.
+However, the physical origin of such effects has not been sufficiently clarified and no clear connection to measured quantities have been drawn so far.
+The stochastic energy shift $\sigma$ in our model, however, manifests as a pure dephasing channel and is a direct consequence of the random OS measured directly in experiments on electron spins confined in QDs~\cite{Merkulov2002,Press2010,Urbaszek2013,Ethier-Majcher2017,Gangloff2019}.

-The red dots in Fig.~\ref{fig:fidelity}(d), which depict the fidelity calculated from Eq.~\eqref{eq:fid} with $\sigma=0$ and using the measured $S$, $T_{1}$ and $k$ for each individual dot, confirm that in the absence of other mechanisms $f$ should reach values exceeding 0.98.
+The red dots in Fig.~\ref{fig:fidelity}(d), which depict the fidelity calculated from Eq.~\eqref{eq:fid} with $\sigma=0$ and using the measured $S$, $T_{1}$ and $k$ for each individual dot, confirm that in the absence of other mechanisms, $f$ should reach values exceeding 0.98.
 The blue points correspond instead to the estimation for $\sigma\simeq\SI{0.39}{\micro eV}$ ($T_2^*\simeq\SI{1.7}{ns}$ \cite{Press2010,Gangloff2019}) and the filled blue area depicts the range of $f$ between the shortest ($T_2^*=\SI{1}{ns}$ \cite{Urbaszek2013}) and longest ($T_2^*=\SI{3.2}{ns}$ \cite{Ethier-Majcher2017}) coherence times in In(Ga)As QDs reported in the literature.
 We see that no data point lies above the expectations from the model including the realistic effect of OS.
 Most importantly, our model reproduces the plateau of $f$ values for $S \lesssim \sigma$ and allows us to ascribe it to the dominant role played by the Overhauser shifts while, for $S \gg \sigma$ the effect of the FSS dominates.